papaoloba/nightly-code-orchestrator/docs/superclaude-integration.md

 ## Benefits

 1. **Consistency**: All prompts follow SuperClaude best practices
-2. **Efficiency**: Optimal flags and parameters are automatically selected
+2. **Efficiency**: Optimal flags and parameters are automatically selected through the optimization guide
-3. **Intelligence**: Framework features like personas, MCP servers, and wave orchestration are auto-activated
+3. **Intelligence**: Framework features like personas, MCP servers, and wave orchestration are auto-activated by the SuperClaude framework itself
 4. **Simplicity**: Users can write natural language without knowing SuperClaude syntax
+5. **No Manual Configuration**: The optimization guide handles all the complexity - no need to manually determine personas or strategies

 ## Command Optimization Patterns